Characters: Fafner in the Azure: Dead Aggressor

 - Dude Looks Like a Lady: Really takes after his mother and not a shred of his father's masculinity.

 - Even more so in Exodus.
-His shoulder-length hair often makes him look more feminine than Soushi.
+His shoulder-length hair often makes him look just as feminine as Soushi.

 - Drama-Preserving Handicap: In the movie, because his assimilation process is so far gone, there's a big chance that he'll be assimilated within minutes of piloting the Mark Sein.
 This along with essentially being removed for most of the last part of the movie, prevents him from piloting and easily defeating the Festum army, leaving the defense of the island to his friends.